 Join our Team!

-Instructors–We are hiring for fall 2018!
+Instructors–We are hiring!
 Positions available in California, Massachusetts and Minnesota!

 Are you passionate about science?
 Do you want to help kids learn to love it too?
 If you have an undergraduate degree in a STEM (science, technology, engineering and math) field and have, or be pursuing, an advanced degree in a STEM or Education field or have equivalent industry experience, apply to become a Science from Scientists instructor.
 New hires receive training from existing instructors before leading classes on their own, therefore teaching experience—while an advantage—is not required.
 To apply, please click on the green button and fill out the application form before emailing your resume to firstname.lastname@example.org.